graphteon/juriko-cli/docs/CONDENSE_FEATURE.md

 - **API Failures**: Falls back gracefully if condensing fails
 - **User Cancellation**: Respects user choice to cancel condensing

-This feature ensures that JURIKO CLI can handle extended conversations and complex tasks without being limited by token constraints.
+This feature ensures that KILOCODE CLI can handle extended conversations and complex tasks without being limited by token constraints.